redwrasse/autocomplete/README.md

 ### Autocomplete
 Kinds of autocomplete

-* Autocomplete1: Open file and scan (first seek to beginning) to match line containing input.
+* Autocomplete1: Open file and scan (first seek to beginning) to match line containing input, for each new input.
-* Autocomplete2: Open file and store in memory as list, iterate over list to match input.
+* Autocomplete2: Open file and store in memory as list, iterate over list to match input, for each new input.
 * Autocomplete3: Prefix tree-based autocomplete (tbd).

 ### Setup